-The Site is located within a Potential Environmental Justice Area.
+The Site is located in an Environmental Justice Area.
 Environmental justice is defined as the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.
-Based on neighborhood 2010 census data, there is a sizable Hispanic-American, Asian-American community near the Site.
-Therefore, all future fact sheets will be translated into Chinese and Spanish.